zoffixznet/perl6.party/post/Perl6-But-Heres-My-Dispatch-So-Callwith-Maybe.md

 ## It's all called the same...

-The first to try out is `callsame`.
+The first routine we'll try out is `callsame`.
 It **call**s the next matching with the **same** arguments used for the current candidate and returns that candidate's return value.

 Let's modify our `Middle` candidate to call `callsame` and then print out its return value: